Metadata Inspector

 Methods (12): ...

-inspect> show methods on DbContext
+inspector> show methods on DbContext

 -> Show methods on DbContext